 - Rocky and shallow clay soils

 Note that notably dry locations (like Arizona) are not immune to flooding!
-In fact, they can be more at risk to flash floods.
-So, take heavy rains seriously, wherever you’re camping.
+In fact, they can be more at risk of flash floods.
+So, take heavy rains seriously wherever you’re camping.

 4. Unsafe Neighborhood

-Pictures of campgrounds can paint a picturesque setting… that may be in an unsafe neighborhood.
-Theft and violent crimes may prevail in the area and you’d have no idea until you drove through and got that queasy feeling in the pit of your stomach.
+Pictures of campgrounds can paint a picturesque setting… that may be located in an unsafe neighborhood.
+Theft and violent crimes may prevail in the area, and you’d have no idea until you drive through and get that queasy feeling in the pit of your stomach.

 5. Unstaffed Campground Office

-Having someone familiar with the campground and the area nearby can be vitally helpful in an emergency.
+Having someone familiar with the campground and nearby area can be vitally helpful in an emergency.
 This is especially true if you’re a solo RVer.